aerogear-attic/aerogear-simplepush-server/README.md

 ### Start the SimplePush Server

     mvn exec:java -Dexec.args="7777"

+### Access the demo html page
+Serve ```src/main/resources/netty/socket.html``` from a local webserver.
+One way to do this is to create a symbolic link to ```src/main/resources/netty```, for example:

+    cd /Library/WebServer/Documents/
+    sudo ln -s /path/to/push/aerogear-simplepush-server/src/main/resources/netty/ netty

+Now you should be able to point your browser to ```http://localhost/netty/websocket.html``` The path to your documents directory and the port that the web server is listening to might differ.
+For httpd the look in /etc/apache2/httpd.conf for this information.

 ### Register a channel
 You will automatically be registered to receive push notifications for mail and foo.
 The endpoint channelID's will be displayed in the results textarea.